Jessicavazm/JessicaVaz_T3A1/README.md

 Developers should prioritise code maintainability to adapt to evolving user needs, as software must keep pace.
 The codebase should be structured for easy updates, allowing developers to implement changes, fix bugs, and add new features.

 #### Integrity
-Integrity aspect shows how easy the software can integrate with the dependant softwares in order to increase functionality.
+Aspects that show how easy the software can integrate with the dependent software in order to increase functionality.

 #### Security
-Security is also on the top of the list, users must have their data protected when using the software.
-Software security ensures software is protected against cyber crimes, and have methods in place to protect users in case of cyber attacks.
+This aspect is also on the top of the list, users must have their data protected when using the software.
+Software security ensures software is protected against cyber crimes, and have methods in place to protect users in case of cyber-attacks.

 Measurements such as authentication and authentication can greatly reduce the risk of cyber crimes.
-Another important practise is to regularly implement security checks to ensure software is often protected.
+Another important practice is to regularly implement security checks to ensure software is often protected.
 Regular checks also can prevent a future security breach.

 #### Testability
-This indicates how easy the software allows testers to perform testing on the software, how long does it takes to write a testing for the specific software, and how much time it needs to run the testing.
+This aspect indicates how easy the software allows testers to perform testing on the software, how long it takes to write a testing for the specific software, and how much time it needs to run the testing.
 One way to reduce costs here is for developers to perform unit and integration testing during the development stage before testers comes into place.

 ### Photo example of software quality aspects
 ![Photo example of software quality aspects from the website codoid](./q2%20copy.png)